eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/baseball/README.md

 ## Entity: InningHalf

-**Description**: Represents either top or bottom portion of an inning, with outs, runs, at-bats, etc.
+**Description**: Represents either top or bottom portion of an inning, with outs, runs, at-bats, etc. All purely event/aggregator based.

 ### Fields
 - **id**